Rose McIver

-Frances Rose McIver (born 10 October 1988) is a New Zealand actress.
-She starred as Olivia "Liv" Moore in The CW supernatural comedy-drama series iZombie (2015–2019) and played Summer Landsdown the Yellow Ranger in Power Rangers RPM (2009).
-She also played the role of Amber Moore in the romantic comedy film A Christmas Prince (2017) and its two sequels The Royal Wedding (2018), and The Royal Baby (2019).
+Frances Rose McIver Byrne (born 10 October 1988) is a New Zealand actress.
+She portrays Samantha Arondekar in the CBS supernatural sitcom Ghosts (2021–present), Olivia "Liv" Moore in The CW supernatural comedy-drama series iZombie (2015–2019), Summer Landsdown the Yellow Ranger in Power Rangers RPM (2009), and Amber Moore in the romantic comedy film A Christmas Prince (2017) and its two sequels, The Royal Wedding (2018) and The Royal Baby (2019).

-McIver began her career with guest appearances in New Zealand-based series, such as Xena: Warrior Princess, Hercules: The Legendary Journeys and Legend of the Seeker.
-She also had recurring roles in the Showtime period drama series Masters of Sex (2013–14) and the ABC fantasy adventure drama series Once Upon a Time (2013–2017).
-She is currently starring in the CBS supernatural sitcom Ghosts (2021–present).
+McIver began her career with guest appearances in New Zealand–based series, such as Xena: Warrior Princess, Hercules: The Legendary Journeys and Legend of the Seeker.
+She had recurring roles in the Showtime period drama series Masters of Sex (2013–14) and the ABC fantasy adventure drama series Once Upon a Time (2013–2017).

 McIver made her film debut in the period drama The Piano (1993).
-She has since starred in the drama The Lovely Bones (2009), the horror comedy Predicament (2010), the sports drama Blinder (2013), the romance drama Petals on the Wind (2014) and the musical drama Daffodils (2019).
+Since then, she has starred in the drama The Lovely Bones (2009), the horror comedy Predicament (2010), the sports drama Blinder (2013), the romance drama Petals on the Wind (2014), and the musical drama Daffodils (2019).

 Early life

 McIver was born in Auckland and was raised in Titirangi by her father, John George Whitfield "Mac" McIver (b.
 1951), a photographer, and her mother, Ann "Annie" (née Coney), an artist.
 Her parents still reside in the house in which she grew up.
 She has an older brother, Paul McIver, who is a musician and former actor.
-She studied ballet and jazz dance until she was thirteen.
+She studied ballet and jazz dance until she was 13.

 McIver attended Avondale College and was a prefect in her final year.
 She graduated in 2006.
 She studied at the University of Auckland, and majored in Psychology and Linguistics, but did not complete her degree.
 Between acting jobs, she was a babysitter and worked part-time importing bananas with Fair Trade.
 She took part in their "All Good Bananas" promotion, as the voice of the listener's conscience.

 Career

-At the age of two, McIver began appearing in commercials.
-At the age of three, she received the role of an angel in the film The Piano.
+At the age of two, McIver began appearing in commercials; at three, she received the role of an angel in the film The Piano.